 Size of the fire

 Evaluate the size of the fire before attempting to extinguish it.
 If the fire is too large or has spread beyond its origin, using a fire extinguisher may not be safe.
 In such cases, evacuating the area and calling emergency services is best.

 Ensure that you have a clear and safe escape route in case the fire becomes uncontrollable or the extinguisher is ineffective.
 Never put yourself in a position where the fire can block your exit.
 If you feel unsure about using the extinguisher or the situation seems unsafe, evacuate immediately and call for help.

 Familiarize yourself with the operation of the fire extinguisher before an emergency occurs.
 Regularly review the PASS method and practice using an extinguisher, if possible.
 Proper training will increase your confidence and efficiency when handling a real fire situation.

 Regularly inspect and maintain your fire extinguishers to ensure they are in good working condition.
 Check the pressure gauge, ensure the pin and seal are intact, and inspect the hose and nozzle for damage.
 Schedule professional inspections and servicing as recommended by the manufacturer or local fire codes.

-Considering these factors while using the PASS method to operate a fire extinguisher will help ensure that you can effectively and safely put out fires.
-Remember, fire safety is a responsibility shared by everyone, and being prepared to use a fire extinguisher is an important part of that responsibility.
+Considering these factors while using the PASS method to operate a fire extinguisher will help ensure you can effectively and safely put out fires.
+Remember, fire safety is a shared responsibility, and being prepared to use a fire extinguisher is an important part of that responsibility.